lianchye/mapcell/deployment_nb.md

 # Deployment of siamese SNN for transferring annotation from an annotated experiment to a non-annotated one

-Case Study 1: Annotating 10X data from manuscript
+Case Study 1: Annotating new 10X data using trained model from manuscript
 -------------------------------------------------

 ### Source function and load the unannotated external data